// EXSLERATE · NPU IP · FPGA PROTOTYPE VALIDATED · LICENSABLE TODAY

 FP8 accuracy.
 Within rounding of BF16.

-Zero-shot, five-attempt evaluation.
-BF16 baseline on NVIDIA A100 versus FP8 (E4M3) on Krsna · ExSLerate V2.
-The deltas below are what they look like in practice, not in a marketing slide.
+BF16 baseline on NVIDIA A100 versus FP8 (E4M3) on ExSLerate IP.
+The table below shows the delta — what they look like in reality.

 ConfigMMLUSST-2GSM8KCOTPIQAHELLAWINOBoolQLambARC-C